Docky37/SendMoney/readme.md

     PmbAccount "1" --  "*" Transfer : < from account
     PmbAccount "1" --  "*" Transfer : < to account
-    BankAccount "0..1  " --  "*" Transfer : < from/to bank account
+    BankAccount "0..1  " --  "*" Transfer : < to bank account

     @enduml
     ```